-This student handbook offers information about the policies and support services of the College and is as accurate as possible, but the information may not remain current for all of the academic year.
-Such changes authorized by the College apply both to prospective students and to those previously enrolled, unless the latter are specifically exempted.
+The Student Handbook offers information about student policies and support services of the College and is as accurate as possible, but the information may not remain current for all of the academic year.

 For information, call, 580.628.6240 or write to: Northern Oklahoma College: Office of Student Affairs P.O.
 Box 310, Tonkawa Oklahoma 74653-0310